pymc-devs/pymc/docs/source/developer_guide.rst

 `PyMC3 <https://docs.pymc.io/>`__ is a Python package for Bayesian statistical modeling built on top of
 `Theano <http://deeplearning.net/software/theano/>`__.
 This
-doc aims to explain the design and implementation of probabilistic programming in PyMC3, with comparisons to other PPL like TensorFlow Probability (TFP) and Pyro in mind.
+document aims to explain the design and implementation of probabilistic programming in PyMC3, with comparisons to other PPL like TensorFlow Probability (TFP) and Pyro in mind.
 A user-facing API introduction can be found in the `API